 Most visa programs will ask that you have around CAD$12,500 in your account before you can apply if you apply alone.
 Additional applicants generally cost CAD$2,500 each, so please be aware.

 You can normally prove that you have sufficient funds through a Bank Statement.
-Just make sure that the logo and letterhead of the bank is included.
+Just make sure that the logo and letterhead of the bank are included.

 Gather Basic Documents